jamii/jamii.github.com/_drafts/relational-ui.markdown

 * When a new row is added to a relation, everything under the corresponding query fragment is created from scratch.
 * When a row is removed from a relation, everything under the corresponding query fragment is deleted.

-We treat updating a row as if the old value was removed and the new value added.
+Updating a row is the same as removing the old row and adding the new row.
 Since the schema is so heavily normalized this generally doesn't affect any values other than the one that was changed.

 So if the change to our data is: